googleforgames/agones/docs/fleet_spec.md

 The `spec` field is the actual `Fleet` specification and it is composed as follow:

-- `replicas` is the number of GameServers to keep Ready or Allocated in this Fleet
+- `replicas` is the number of `GameServers` to keep Ready or Allocated in this Fleet
+- `strategy` is the `GameServer` replacement strategy for when the `GameServer` template is edited.
+  `type` "Recreate" is the only option.
+A "RollingUpdate" option will be implemented soon.
+  - `Recreate` terminates all non-allocated `GameServers`, and starts up a new set with the new `GameServer` configuration to replace them.
 - `template` a full `GameServer` configuration template.
    See the [GameServer](./gameserver_spec.md) reference for all available fields.

 # Fleet Allocation Specification